 Referred to as Special Financial Relief Programme (Unsecured), this provision applies to credit card debts and other revolving credit lines with banks and credit card issuers.

-Those who have outstanding balances on their credit card or other unsecured credit facilities can apply to their respective lenders to convert what they owe into a term loan, which will have interest capped at 8% per annum and a maximum tenure of up to 5 years.
+Those who have outstanding balances on their credit card or other unsecured credit facilities in arrears between 30 to 90 days at the point of application, can apply to their respective lenders to convert what they owe into a term loan, which will have interest capped at 8% per annum and a maximum tenure of up to 5 years.
 This is much lower than the 26% per annum typically charged for outstanding credit card balances.

 This option is only available to Singapore Citizens or PRs who suffered a loss of 25% or more in their monthly income after 1 February 2020, and are thus at risk of incurring substantial arrears.